In this post, you will learn:

 - 2020: Patent for HoloFlame technology

 At the turn of the 20th century, Majestic Fireplaces manufactured coal and oil-burning heaters.
 In the late 1930s, the company branched out into wood burning fireplaces, each of which had a steel shell with a brick-lined firebox and a blower to circulate heat.
-The manufacturer still makes modern versions of this heat circulating fireplace such as the Majestic Biltmore or Ashland radiant wood burning fireplace series.
+The manufacturer still makes modern versions of this heat circulating fireplace, for example, the Majestic Biltmore or Ashland radiant wood burning fireplace series.

-The manufacturer’s direct vent gas fireplace comes in a number of styles and sizes, including:
+The manufacturer’s direct vent gas fireplace comes in several styles and sizes, including:

 - Linear gas fireplace